 My "gift" to a homeless man - and what it taught me about myself

 Recently, while visiting Boise, Idaho, we happened upon an all-too familiar scene: a relatively unkempt man, clothes a bit dirty and disheveled, sitting on a street corner holding a cardboard sign.
-The legible, but poorly written message was simple: “living in car – need gas/food – can you help?”
+The legible, but poorly written message was simple: “living in car – need gas/food – anything will help.”

-Frankly, the road they’ve had to travel doesn’t matter.
+Frankly, the road they’ve had to travel to the place they're at now doesn’t matter.
 Sincere or not, one of my fellow humans is asking for some help.
 So why not extend a helping hand?

 The other issue is this: rather than help encourage panhandling and perpetuate the risks that it involves, civic leaders in many communities have suggested that we contribute to a more systematic way of helping those in need.
 Making contributions to homeless shelters and other organizations that serve the underprivileged provides a bit more reassurance that the funds aren’t going toward illicit substances, but to food, shelter, and other resources.
 And that makes a lot of sense.
 It’s actually become our preferred method of contributing, so, we regularly offer a portion of our time or money to some of these organizations.
 And from what we can tell, it seems to help.